Skip to main content

 A prime example of this is the shift in email infrastructure.
 Legacy providers like SendGrid, despite their market dominance, often have documentation designed for human navigation — sometimes requiring navigation through support portals or complex UI flows.
 In contrast, newer entrants like Resend are capturing market share because their documentation provides clean, structured code snippets that agents can copy, paste, and execute immediately.

-For an operations leader, this means your organization's tech stack might drift away from approved enterprise vendors toward whatever tools your internal agents find easiest to access.
+For an operations leader, this means your organization's tech stack might drift away from approved enterprise vendors toward whatever tools your internal agents find easiest to access — a form of shadow procurement that IT service management automation must address proactively.
 If your approved vendor has "contact sales" friction or complex authentication barriers, your autonomous agents will bypass them in favor of frictionless, developer-centric alternatives like Supabase for databases or Resend for communications.
 This creates a fragmented infrastructure where critical data flows through unvetted channels simply because the agent found the path of least resistance.

 Shadow AI risk management: the governance imperative